 Understand How the Company Works

-Be proactive.
-Don’t wait around for opportunities: create them.
-Express your passions.
-Show how creative you are.
-Seek out solutions to problems instead of waiting for someone else to fix it.
+Seek solutions instead of waiting for someone else to fix them.
 Volunteer to take on new projects.
 Prove that you don’t need to be supervised all the time.

 Don’t Be Afraid to Speak Up